What is Transactions Per Second (TPS): A Comparative Look at Networks

-Visa Transactions Per Second Vs. Mastercard Vs. Bitcoin
+Visa Transactions Per Second Vs. Mastercard TPS Vs. Bitcoin TPS

 Paypal Vs. Bitcoin Transactions Per Second

-The main difference between PayPal and Bitcoin is that PayPal needs to make their payment through third-party networks like banks and credit cards, while Bitcoin’s payment occurs without intermediaries and on a public open-source blockchain visible to all stakeholders without differentiation.
+The main difference between PayPal and Bitcoins’ transactions per second is that PayPal needs to make their payment through third-party networks like banks and credit cards, while Bitcoin’s payment occurs without intermediaries and on a public open-source blockchain visible to all stakeholders without differentiation.

 Some benefits possessed by Bitcoin in comparison to PayPal include lower transaction costs, time reduction, more freedom to perform transactions, and they are decentralized in nature.
 Some altcoins, however, surpass Bitcoin in these characteristics, which has given rise to a blossoming decentralized finance (DeFi) market.

 Many altcoins aspire to become the next Bitcoin by naming themselves as inexpensive alternative methods for making digital transactions.
 In addition, their networks in fact already offer higher speeds and greater utility.
 For example, Solana‘s transactions per second are nearly 3,000 with near-instant confirmation time.
 Let’s have a look at the various blockchains’ amount of transactions per second and block confirmation time.

 |Cryptocurrency||Transactions Per Second (TPS)||Average Transaction (Block) Confirmation Time|